jrc9designstudio/statamic-google-analytics/readme.md

 - Rename the folder `GoogleAnalytics` and copy it to your `site/addons` folder

 ### Usage
-- Use the settings to configure your tracking id and other GA settings or create a settings file in `site/settings/addons/google_analytics.yaml`
+- Use the settings to configure your tracking id and other Google Analytics settings or create a settings file in `site/settings/addons/google_analytics.yaml`
 ```
 tracking_id: UA-*******-*
 async: false
-track_uid: false
 beacon: false
 display_features: false
 link_id: false
+track_uid: false
 ignore_admins: false
+debug: false
+trace_debugging: false
+disable_sending: false

 ```
 - Manually add the tag to your theme layout file just before your close `</head>` tag.